TeleworkInc/gdev/README.md

 ## How will my exports work with `require` and `import`?
 The goal of gnv workspaces is full CJS/ESM interop, and `require` and `import` should both expose your exports as expected thanks to Rollup.
-This allows for distraction-free interop as seen below:
+This allows for distraction-free usage as seen below:

 `ES6 | namedImportTest.mjs [PASSING]`
 ```javascript